Student Life

 New College of Florida strives to afford people with disabilities equal opportunity and full participation in all aspects of College life.
 To that end, it is the policy of New College of Florida to provide equal admission opportunity to make reasonable accommodation to employ and admit the disabled, and assist disabled students in independent living and self-sufficiency as required by law.

-The Advocacy and Accessible Learning Center (AALC), located in Hamilton Classroom 3, determines the disability status of, arranges accommodations for, and, in conjunction with staff and faculty, identifies successful strategies for students who request services.
+The Accessible Learning Center (ALC), located in Hamilton Classroom 3, determines the disability status of, arranges accommodations for, and, in conjunction with staff and faculty, identifies successful strategies for students who request services.
 The Director can be contacted at (941) 487-4847 or at jemeier@ncf.edu.
 Success strategies and accommodations include but are not limited to, extended time on examinations, alternate formats for printed materials, and the services of interpreters.

 Students with disabilities are eligible to apply for annual financial awards from the Johnson Scholarship Foundation.